Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 Yes, if you no longer want to block a rider, you simply navigate to their profile from the riders tab in my files, then click on unblock.
 That moves them back to 'your crew'.
 And they'll begin to receive your information again.

 Yes!
 Starting with v1.3.1, the first time you run the app, it will ask you if you're home and if you want to enable the location protection.
-When active, it will hide your exact gps coordinates and place you at a random nearby location.
+When active, it will hide your exact GPS coordinates and place you at a random nearby location.

 When you look at the map, you can see the fence (brown dotted circle).
 As long as you are in the fence your GPS is masked.